-The PYTHON 300, PYTHON 500, and PYTHON 1300 image sensors have an on-chip temperature sensor which returns a digital code (Tsensor) of the silicon junction temperature.
+The PYTHON has an on-chip temperature sensor which returns a digital code (Tsensor) of the silicon junction temperature.
 The Tsensor output is a 8-bit digital count between 0 and 255, proportional to the temperature of the silicon substrate.
-This reading can be translated directly to a temperature reading in °C by calibrating the 8-bit readout at 0°C and 85°C to achieve an output accuracy of $\pm 2^{\circ}$ C. The Tsensor output can also be calibrated using a single temperature point (example: room temperature or the ambient temperature of the application), to achieve an output accuracy of $\pm 5^{\circ}$ C.
+This reading can be translated directly to a temperature reading in °C by calibrating the 8-bit readout at 0°C and 85°C to achieve an output accuracy of ± 2 °C. The Tsensor output can also be calibrated using a single temperature point (example: room temperature or the ambient temperature of the application), to achieve an output accuracy of ± 5 °C.